-Our aim in publishing this report is to keep the CCDC community informed of its campus safety and about the institution's current policies and procedures concerning campus security.
-This report is also intended to inform prospective students, faculty, staff and visitors about the safety of our campus.
+Our goal of this report is to keep the local community informed about campus safety and the institution's current campus security policies and procedures.
+This report is also written to inform prospective students, faculty, staff and visitors about our campus safety.